-- The special needs car seat must be medically necessary and appropriate.
-The physician must submit a full description of the recipient's postural condition including head and trunk control and height and weight.
-Weight must be between 20-105 lbs; - The recipient's condition is of such severity that he/she cannot be safely transported using a standard car seat, car seat belts, or modified vest travel restraints; - There is expected long-term need for the car seat; and - The special needs car seat must accommodate at least 36 months growth.
+- The recipient's condition is of such severity that he/she cannot be safely transported using a standard car seat, car seat belts, or modified vest travel restraints; - There is expected long-term need for the car seat; and - The special needs care seat must accommodate at least 36 months growth.

-If applicable, the car seat must be equipped with leg extensions to allow for growth over the 36-month period.
+If applicable, the car seat must be equipped with leg extensions to allow for growth over the 36 month period.
 Consideration must be given to the manufacturers' weight limitations.